xanth/20487D-Developing-Microsoft-Azure-and-Web-Services/Instructions/20487D_MOD02_LAB_MANUAL.md

 - Create DAL layer.
 - Create an entity data model by using Entity Framework Core.
-- Connect to SQL Express database by using Entity Framework Core.
-- Create a client layer in a Console Application.
-- Combine the DAL layer and the client layer in a solution.
-- Display the data from the database by using LINQ query

 ### Exercise 1: Creating a data model

 #### Scenario

-In this exercise you will create the DAL layer and connect to the database by using Entity Framework Core to run on the SQL Express database.
+In this exercise you will create the data access layer and connect to the database by using Entity Framework Core to perform CRUD operations on the SQL Express database.

 #### Task 1: Create a class library for the data model